lavaground/F1TV-Viewer/README.md

 # Instructions
+Extract/Copy the files to a location of your choice.

 Start "Developer Tools" in your favorite Browser.
 Go to the Network-Tab and filter/search for the keyword "master".

 Now surf to F1TV and start the desired stream.